mpewlx9/Udacity/Project3/Readme.md

 # File Descriptions

 # Reference
-This project is referred to some modeling skills and methodology in https://github.com/tylerzhang77/Recommender-System-with-IBM
+This project is partially referred to some modeling skills and methodologies in https://github.com/tylerzhang77/Recommender-System-with-IBM